Gambulu: History

-The Gambulu, Gambulai, or Gambuli were a tribe of Arameans in ancient Babylonia.
 They were the most powerful tribe along the eastern border of Babylonia, or in the south toward the border with Elam.
 It is difficult to pinpoint their exact location.
 H. W. F. Saggs places them "south of the Diyala river toward the Elamite border."
+According to Ashurbanipal, the capital of the Gambulians was named Shapi-Bel, presumably located in the marshlands of southern Babylonia, near Elam.

-When Assyrian king Sargon II (722-705) waged war against them in the city of Dur-Athara, 18,430 were deported.
+When Assyrian king Sargon II (722-705 BC) waged war against them in the city of Dur-Athara, 18,430 Gambulians were deported.